nextflow-io/phytoy-nf/README.md

 - Natively:

 	nextflow run phytoy [phytoy-nf command line options]

 - With Docker:

 	nextflow run phytoy -with-docker [phytoy-nf command line options]

 For example:

 	nextflow run phytoy -with-docker

-This command will run (by automatically cloning the respository in your workstation, due to the [Nextflow integration with github](http://www.nextflow.io/docs/latest/sharing.html)) the analysis for the "hip.fa" and "seatoxin.fa" example-datasets contained in the data/ directory, and will generate an multiple sequence alignmnet and a phylogenetic tree for each dataset.
+This command will run (by automatically cloning the respository in your workstation, due to the [Nextflow integration with github](http://www.nextflow.io/docs/latest/sharing.html)) the analysis for the "hip.fa" and "seatoxin.fa" example-datasets contained in the data/ directory, and will generate a multiple sequence alignmnet and a phylogenetic tree for each dataset.

 Command line options: